-- 48. Cal.
-Labor Code Section 246 (a)(1) mandates that "An employee who, on or after July 1, 2015, works in California for the same employer for 30 or more days within a year from the commencement of employment is entitled to paid sick days as specified in this section."
-Further, Cal.
-Labor Code Sections 246(b)-(d) provide for the sick day accrual requirements.
-From time to time, DEFENDANT failed to have a policy or practice in place that provided PLAINTIFF and other members of the CALIFORNIA CLASS with sick days and/or paid sick leave. - 49.
-California Labor Code Section 246(i) requires an employer to furnish its employees with written wage statements setting forth the amount of paid sick leave available.
-From time to time, DEFENDANT violated Cal.
+- 48. Further, the mutability of DEFENDANTS' timekeeping system and unlawful rounding policy and practice resulted in PLAINTIFF and CALIFORNIA CLASS Members' time being inaccurately recorded.
+As a result, from time to time, DEFENDANTS' unlawful rounding policy and practice caused PLAINTIFF and CALIFORNIA CLASS Members to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an off-duty meal break. - 49.
+Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her rest and meal periods.
+PLAINTIFF was required to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an off-duty meal break.
+Further, DEFENDANTS failed to provide PLAINTIFF with a second off-duty meal period each workday in which they were required by DEFENDANTS to work ten (10) hours of work.
+When DEFENDANTS provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on-duty and on-call for the rest break.
+DEFENDANTS policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be her off-duty meal periods.
+PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice.
+Moreover, DEFENDANTS also provided PLAINTIFF with paystubs that failed to comply with Cal.
 Lab.
-Code § 246 by failing to furnish PLAINTIFF and other members of the CALIFORNIA CLASS with wage statements setting forth the amount of paid sick leave available. - 50.
-Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for his rest and meal periods.
-PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required 2 by DEFENDANT to work ten (10) hours of work.
-When DEFENDANT provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on premises, on-duty and on-call for the 3 rest break.
-DEFENDANT policy caused PLAINTIFF to remain on premises, on-call and on-duty during what was supposed to be his off-duty meal periods.
-PLAINTIFF therefore forfeited meal 5 and rest breaks without additional compensation and in accordance with DEFENDANT'S strict 6 7 corporate policy and practice.
-Moreover, DEFENDANT also provided PLAINTIFF with paystubs that failed to comply with Cal.
-Lab.
 Code § 226.
-Further, DEFENDANT also failed to reimburse 8 PLAINTIFF for required business expenses related to the personal expenses incurred for the use of his personal cell phone, on behalf of and in furtherance of his employment with DEFENDANT.
-10 To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to him or any penalty wages owed to him under Cal.
+Further, DEFENDANTS also failed to reimburse PLAINTIFF for required business expenses related to the maintenance of her required uniform, on behalf of and in furtherance of her employment with DEFENDANTS.
+To date, DEFENDANTS have not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to them or any penalty wages owed to them under Cal.
 Lab.
 Code § 203.
-12 The amount in controversy for PLAINTIFF individually does not exceed the sum or value of 13
+The amount in controversy for PLAINTIFF individually does not exceed the sum or value of